sntioudis/make-graphitics/README.md

 2) The reactivity of every possible site is calculated.
 This is done by using a ranodom forest approach to extend the data set of GO reactivites given by Yang et al. We do not take into account the reactivity of the edges.

-3) A site is oxidised at random weighted by each site's reactivity.
+3) A site is oxidised at random, weighted by each site's reactivity.
 The chance of an oxidisation producing an alcohol or epoxy group on the surface is by default 50:50, but can be specified by passing Oxidiser the optional argument: `surface_OHratio = 0.5`

 4) The time elapsed between oxidations is estimated from the reactivity of the site that has been oxidised.

 5) New nodes are added proportionally to `time_elapsed * new_island_freq`.
 Note this can be 0.
 The reasons for doing this are outlined in (Sinclair 2019).

-6) Steps 2-5 are repeated until the target C/O ratio is reached or no new sites are available, usually C/O ~ 1.7 .
+6) Steps 2-5 are repeated until the target C/O ratio is reached or no new sites are available, usually C/O ~ 1.7.
 We recommend setting the target, `ratio`, to over 2 as this is what is seen experimentally.

 ## Notes on Parameterisation

 Not all the bonded interactions that can occur in graphene oxide are included in the OPLS parameterisation.
 We make some neccesary like for like atom-type substitutions to get around this problem.
 It is not ideal but common practice in molecular dynamics.
 The substitutions used are outputed after a parameterisation step.
-Each substitution line outputs the origional atom types, the atom types used to parameterise them, and a summary string that you can use to find in the script `makegraphitics/params.py`.
-Substitutions keep atom types as close to the origional as possible e.g. replaces an aromatic C with an alkene C, whcih are both sp2 carbon atoms.
+Each substitution line outputs the original atom types, the atom types used to parameterise them, and a summary string that you can use to find in the script `makegraphitics/params.py`.
+Substitutions keep atom types as close to the origional as possible,e.g. replaces an aromatic C with an alkene C, whcih are both sp2 carbon atoms.

 ## More structure examples

 More examples of building structures with this script are in the `examples` directory.

-Note that differenct structures can be combined into one simulation object with `Combine`.
+Note that different structures can be combined into one simulation object with `Combine`.
 Also coordinates can be manipulated before writing to a lammps file.
-An examploe of this is shown in `peel_sim.py`.
+An example of this is shown in `peel_sim.py`.

 # Citing